manu156/manu156.github.io/content/blog/review-guidelines.md

 - Comments are clear and useful, and mostly explain why instead of what
 - Any parallel programming is done safely.
 Shared fields or Dependency injection can cause data corruption
 - Tests are well-designed.
 Write tests that test the each path when there are complex pathways
+- Controller methods should have atleast one unique log
+- Jobs should have logs at start and end of jobs code
 - External system dependencies are properly treated
     - Data Storage Changes
         - Check code interactions with these systems for example in Java/Spring @Table/@Column can be used to identify these changes.
 These are to be properly documented and they might require thier own work like adding indices/mappings